No BS Czech: Nominative & Genitive Cases

 Czech Cases: Nominative and Genitive

-In this article, you'll be introduced to Czech cases and how they work.
+In this article, you'll learn about Czech cases and how they work.

-We'll also look at one Czech case as an example: Genitive case, which you'll use to talk about things that belong to you and others.
+We'll look at one Czech case as an example: Genitive case, which you use to talk about things that belong to you and others.

 Cases are one of the most important topics in the Czech language.
 But you definitely don't need to know everything all the way back to Cyril and Methodius!